Create and Install Serialized Item/Equipment Records at a Site

 2. Select sorting order 6 and panel sequence F.

-3. Select the equipment record for which you wish to specify supplier and manufacturer information.
-Select option 2='Open to display' the F panel.
+3. Select the equipment record to specify supplier and manufacturer information.
+Select option 2='Open to display' to display the F panel.

-4. Specify the supplier and manufacturer identity, the item number used by the supplier or manufacturer, the serial number issued by the manufacturer and the date the equipment was made.
+4. Specify the supplier and manufacturer identity, the item number used by the supplier or manufacturer, the serial number issued by the manufacturer, and the equipment's manufacturing date.

 5. Specify the purchase price, date, and currency.